Board Game Review:

 • Code Names Harry Potter – If you have a Potterhead, this is the version for you!
 As with the Disney theme, the Harry Potter version has double-sided cards with words / pictures.
 Additionally, this version is fully cooperative.
 Instead of there being two teams that race to find secret operatives among the grid of cards on the table, in Codenames: Harry Potter, the two teams work together to discover all the members of the Order of the Phoenix while avoiding the death eaters.
 Lastly, this is the only variant of Codenames that adds a new mechanic: missions.
 Players can choose to complete missions of varying difficulty and record their progress on mission logs.
 For fans of campaign-style or legacy games (like Pandemic or Charterstone) this can extend the fun of playing the game across many weeks or months.

-• Code Names The Simpsons – This version is probably less useful than the other options because most children will not understand or recognize the content.
+• Code Names Marvel – This version is probably less useful than the other options because most children will not understand or recognize the content.
 It might be a good niche pick for a target audience of teenagers or adults, however.
 As with the Disney version, the cards are square instead of rectangular and are double-sided with words / images.

 code names undercover box

-• Code Names Deep UndercoverWARNING: Adult only (NSFW) I do NOT recommend this version for therapy
+• Code Names Deep UndercoverWARNING: Adult only (NSFW) I do NOT recommend this version for therapy.

 How to Play